-This is an interesting year for housing.
-With rising mortgage rates (now above 5%), the tax changes, and immigration and trade policies, a key question is: What will be the impact on housing?
+This will be an interesting year for housing.
+With the tax changes - and rising mortgage rates - a key question is: What will be the impact on housing?

 And the decrease in inventory eventually helped me correctly call the bottom for house prices in early 2012, see: The Housing Bottom is Here.